Last Updated on: 6th November 2022, 03:28 am

 The Reality: Costs by Category

 This is where I should write about how bad we feel for going over budget and vow to do better.
 But we don’t feel bad.
-If we were putting our finances in jeopardy we would be expressing remorse.
-Steve and I are working closely with a financial advisor and he’s not worried, so neither are we.
-We made some conscious choices to spend more in certain cases, and we made a few mistakes.
-The bottom line is we reached our level of comfort and it costs $58,300 per year.
+If we were putting our finances in jeopardy, we would be expressing remorse.
+Steve and I are working closely with a financial advisor, and he’s not worried, so neither are we.
+We made conscious choices to spend more in certain cases, and we made a few mistakes.
+The bottom line is we reached our level of comfort, and it costs $58,300 per year.

 Our style of travel was higher than backpacker level and definitely under luxury level.
 I would classify it as three-star.
 Our lodgings were clean and comfortable, often stylish, and almost always had a kitchen and a separate bedroom.
 Most of them had a clothes washer.
 Our meals were either cooked at home or eaten in mid-level restaurants.